UsableNet's Research team reveals the most targeted regions and industries for ADA Web Accessibility related law suits in 2018.

 2017: The federal government adopted WCAG 2.0 levels A and AA in 2017 as the accessibility standard for all government websites and WCAG has been the standard used by the Department of Justice (DOJ) for all web accessibility litigation so far.

-The graphic now shows that ADA Web Accessibility-related lawsuits are among the fastest growing in U.S. Commercial Law Litigation.
-Depicted is a small bar graph.
-The first bar showing 645 web accessibility-related lawsuits in the second half of 2017; the second bar showing 1,054 web accessibility related lawsuits in the first half of 2018.
+ADA Web Accessibility-related lawsuits are among the fastest growing in U.S. Commercial Law Litigation.
+There were 645 web accessibility-related lawsuits in the second half of 2017.
+By the first half of 2018 there were 1,054 web accessibility related lawsuits.

-ADA web accessibility-related lawsuits are on the rise in the U.S. with the biggest bumps in litigation appearing in New York, Florida, California, Massachusetts, Ohio, Pennsylvania, Texas, and Oregon.
+ADA web accessibility-related lawsuits are rising in the U.S. with the biggest bumps in litigation appearing in New York, Florida, California, Massachusetts, Ohio, Pennsylvania, Texas, and Oregon.

 There was a 113% rise in web accessibility lawsuits in the state of New York from July 2017 through June 2018.
 There was a 59% rise in New York, Florida, California, Massachusetts, Ohio, Pennsylvania, Texas, and Oregon combined from July 2017 through June 2018.